 The students who are free-thinkers are the exception not the rule, and they became free-thinking individuals because they had educators who taught them to think for themselves, educators who largely ignored the federal and state mandates.
 They also had parents who encouraged them to think for themselves.
 Unfortunately, the majority of our youth don’t have these type of people in their lives.

-As hard as I try to reach every child in my classroom, by the time they get to me in high school, it’s too late for some of them.
+I try to reach every child in my classroom, but by the time they get to me in high school, it’s too late for some of them.
 They have been beat down by a system that tells them that they are not good enough, that they need to conform:

 And the notion that the smartest students rise to the top, regardless of family and social circumstances, “sends a message to the majority of students that they are losers,” Hargadon notes, which doesn’t square with a professed belief in the inherent value and capacity of every child.